idriss-crypto/ts-library/readme.md

 ## 2. Reverse Resolving

-### Show emails, phone numbers, and Twitter usernames instead of wallet addresses.
+### Display emails, phone numbers, and Twitter usernames instead of wallet addresses.

 Use reverseResolve: